AkashKishore-Mukhia/Notes-Repo/javascript repo/02. Advance javascript/chapter3.md

 ## **Introduction to 'async' & 'await'**

-1. async & await keywords were introduced in ES8 (ES2017), which are internally based on promises but makes the code even more readable as compared to promises.
+1. async & await keywords were introduced in ES8 (ES2017), which are internally based on promises but makes the code even more readable as compared to promises with `.then()` and `.catch`

 2. When the keyword async is prepended to a function, it can be safely assumed that a promise is returned from that function.
 Even if the function does not explicitly return a promise object, it is made to implicitly return a promise object after resolving it with the value that is returned from the function.